DWI Frequently Asked Questions

 I never urge anyone to take the breath test because it has serious problems accurately determining the quantity of ethyl alcohol present in a breath sample.
 The machine is useful in determining whether any alcohol is present, but deficiencies in the machine make test results unreliable.
 Risking one’s freedom, marriage, job, auto insurance rate, and loads of money on a breath test which is fraught with problems just doesn’t make sense.

-Breath tests in DWI cases are typically more common than blood tests.
+Breath tests in DWI cases are common, and with good reason.
 Breath test machines are usually put in the jails for easy access by police, results are available in minutes, samples are analyzed in an environment completely controlled by police, and the process is much cheaper.
 Texas uses the Intoxilyzer 9000, which is made by CMI.

-.
-Blood tests require more steps and more time: a qualified person must draw the sample in sanitary conditions, the officer must label and package the sample for mailing, have it sent to the “crime” lab, the lab must analyze the sample and notify DPS of the results, and DPS must mail notice of suspension to the accused at his license address.
+Blood tests are increasingly common in DWI cases, so it's essential your lawyer KNOWS THE TOPIC THOROUGHLY, and very few do.
+Blood tests require more steps and more time: a qualified person must draw the sample in sanitary conditions, the officer must label and package the sample for mailing, have it sent to the “crime” lab, the lab must analyze the sample, then DPS may need to mail a notice of suspension to the accused at his license address unless the sample was obtained after a refusal.

 A hospital blood test has numerous problems, too.
-Blood tests are the exception in DWI cases, rather than the rule, so detail here will be sparse.
-Suffice to say that a hospital’s emergency room blood test is designed to produce a “quick and dirty” result to give doctors an idea of what they are dealing with, not a result for the technical, precise, and demanding arena of the courtroom.
+An emergency room blood test is designed to produce a “quick and dirty” result to give doctors an idea of what they are dealing with medically, not a result for the technical, precise, and demanding arena of the courtroom.
+This article explains how I can help challenge a blood result: https://southtexlawyer.com/blog/how-to-challenge-dwi-blood-test

 As you might suspect, breath test shortcuts don’t favor the accused.
 One big difference is that a blood sample is saved and can be retested by the defense for accuracy, but the breath “sample” is literally blown out of a hole in the breath machine.
 Inexpensive technology is available to capture the sample for later, more accurate testing, but Texas has chosen a state-wide policy of allowing the sample to be “destroyed” in every case.